calvarado2004/golang-app-cd/README.md

-# Sample Continuous Deployment Application written on Go
+# Sample Continuous Deployment Application for Kubernetes written on Go

 This application demonstrates the lightweight result of Go and consumes a PostgreSQL StatefulSet.